Frank Boulton

-Frank Boulton is a baseball league founder and the owner of several teams, including the Long Island Ducks.
-He started the Atlantic League of Professional Baseball in 1998 and is its chief executive officer (CEO).
+Frank Forest Boulton is a baseball league founder and the owner of several teams, including the Long Island Ducks.
+He started the Atlantic League of Professional Baseball in 1998 and was its chief executive officer (CEO).

+Boulton graduated from Bay Shore High School in 1969, attended Villanova University and began working in finance.
+He later bought an interest in the Prince William Cannons, Albany-Colonie Yankees and Wilmington Blue Rocks.
+He formed the Atlantic League after receiving a call in 1994 from the mayor of Atlantic City, New Jersey seeking his help attracting a professional baseball team to the city.